wigig-tools/qd-interpreter/README.md

 We can observe tha the `Raw Spatial Sharing` scenario is made of 4 devices.
 One Access Point (AP), AP0, and three Stations (STAs), STA1, STA2, and STA3.
 To configure the devices and their type, please check Section [Assign Device role](#assign-devices-role).

 Try now to apply front face culling to the side faces in order to reveal more of the inside of the room on both the `left` and `right` view.
-The video below summarizes all the steps we perform to obtain a view that can be usable for visualization.
+The video below summarizes all the steps to perform to obtain a view that can be used for visualization purpose.

 <img src="docs/gif/RawSSCompleteEnvironmentConf.gif" alt="drawing">

-If you want to keep the visualization configuration created for the scenario, just hit the `Save Environment` button highlighted in the picture below and the configuration will be loaded the text type you launch the scenario.
+If you want to keep the visualization configuration created for the scenario, just hit the `Save Environment` button highlighted in the picture below and the configuration will be loaded the next time you launch the scenario.

 <img src="docs/img/RawSSHighlightsSave.png" alt="drawing">

 ## Tweaking nodes, antenna arrays and MPCs appearance
-When the visualizer is launched for the first time for a scenario, it's using default values for:
+When the visualizer is launched for the first time for a scenario, it is using default values for:
-* nodes size.
+* Nodes size.
-* nodes labels.
+* Nodes labels.
 * Phased Antenna Arrays (PAAs) size.
 * MPCs size and colors.
 * On wich views to display nodes, nodes 3D Models, nodes labels and PAAs.